emacsmirror/brf/README.md

 * [Cursor motion undo](#cursor-motion-undo)
 * [Easy window management](#easy-window-management)

-However they have been implemented in an Emacs-style.
+They have been implemented in an Emacs-style.
 This means the functions respond to prefix args and where they override Emacs functions, they live on the Emacs key bindings as well as the original Brief keys.

 Moreover, functionality has been extended to those parts of Emacs that were never part of Brief.
 For example, text cut/copied in line or column-mode can be saved/recalled in registers.

-Some functionality was neither part of Brief nor Emacs (for example [`List Bookmarks`](#list-bookmarks)) and the mode uses the prefix `C-c C-b` for such commands.
+Some functionality was neither part of Brief nor Emacs (for example [`List Bookmarks`](#list-bookmarks)) and the mode generally uses the prefix `C-c C-b` for such commands.

 Brf-mode puts a `Brf` sub-menu under `Edit`.
-In keeping with Brief's minimalist ethos, the menu only houses these more difficult to access commands and also links to preferences, help, the manual and project website.
+In keeping with Brief's minimalist ethos, the menu only houses these more difficult to access commands and also has links to preferences, help, the manual and project website.

 # Setup